clairecahoon/intergalactic-errors/README.md

-# intergalactic-errors
+# Intergalactic Error Messages
-A Twine game about troubleshooting for the class Designing Game-Based Learning.
+A Twine game about troubleshooting for the class _Designing Game-Based Learning_.

+Under construction!